ivan-moto/ivan-moto.github.io/_posts/2020-04-12-ship-something-today.md

 In the end, it promotes progress.
 You either have to make headway on your project and get something out today, or abandon the project for now.

+I've been practicing this goal for a few months now.
+It's led me to more decisive action and clear objectives.
 So here's my challenge to you, ship something today.